SaneleNxasana/Hello-World/README.md

 # Hello-World

 My first repository.

-Hello, my name is Sanele.
-I'm new to this github thing and I'm hoping it works well for me :).
+Hello, Sanele here.
+I'm new to this github thing, and I'm hoping it works well for me :).